RMS Diploma

 Take a look at the projects by some of our previous RMS Diploma students and view the details of the current projects being undertaken.

-To be eligible for a Technical Training Subsidy you must:
+To be eligible for a Technician Training Subsidy you must:

 • Be either a current RMS Diploma candidate or in a support/technical post